SEARCH

 Seed catalogs and seed packets are filled with vital information that can ensure your success.
 Read everything.
 These seed producers have spent a lot of time growing and testing these plants to zero-in on the best practices and optimum conditions.

 Look at how many days it takes the seed to mature (from seed—or, sometimes, germination to harvest, fruiting, or flowering).
 It’s usually listed in days.
 How many days do you have from last frost in spring to first frost in fall?
 Is there enough time?
-Do they recommend starting the seeds indoors to gain more time?
+Do they recommend starting the seeds indoors in late winter to gain more time?

 Read all you can and determine if it sounds like a good fit for your gardening style and conditions.